spencertipping/ni/README.md

 [LazyTest](https://github.com/spencertipping/lazytest), and the tests themselves are run inside various Docker images with different versions of Perl and other dependencies to test portability.

+See [dev/README.md](dev/README.md) for more information about how to hack on ni.